AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-table/freeform-table-hyperlinks.md

      ![Create hyperlink for a single dimension item](assets/hyperlink-single-add.png)

-     The [!UICONTROL **Create hyperlink for dimension item: *dimension_name***] dialog is displayed.
-The name of the dimension item for which you are creating a hyperlink is listed in the dialog title.
+     The [!UICONTROL **Create hyperlink**] dialog is displayed.
+The name of the dimension item for which you are creating a hyperlink is shown in the dialog.

      ![Create hyperlinks dialog](assets/table-hyperlinks-default.png)